mockc-slang/mockc-slang/README.md

-# calc-slang
+# mockc-slang

-Calculator language modified from js-slang.
+Sublanguage of C language.

 ## Possible Issues (and manual solutions)